shengyp/hetero_graph_code/README.md

 Download preprocessed data and modify data read path, Run the program file ```simGAT_DBLP4057.py ```

+## Training

+## Testing
+ -  Extract features from test set.
+They will be saved in ```./premodel ```.
+ - After feature extraction, call the function in ```jhyexps.py ``` to calculate the evaluation index of classification (F1-micro, Fi-macro) and clustering (NMI, ARI, FMI).
+ - There is no need to deal with the above, you can directly get the running result of the evaluation index by calling the running function.

 ## Visualization

 We provide a script to visualize the clustering effect of the final embedding in ```./visualization/Cluster_visualization.ipynb ```.
 And provided some samples for the program to run: test1.npy and test3.npy